canonical/certification-docs/Self-Test_Guide-14.04.rst

 If a server fails certification with a more recent release but works with an earlier one, this situation is treated as a regression; a bug report should be filed and note made of the problem in the certificate request.
-Please notify your TPM about such problems to facilitate their resolution.
+Please notify your PE about such problems to facilitate their resolution.

 Because Ubuntu 14.04.1 uses the same 3.13 kernel series as 14.04 GA,